 The Secrets of a Successful Get Out The Vote Operation

-In a world with social media, radio, TV and direct mail, many consultants do not want to spend the time, money or resources on GOTV.
-If you’re serious about winning though, a well-organized get out the vote effort is a must.
+In a world filled with social media, text messages, email radio, TV and direct mail, many consultants do not want to spend the time, money or resources on GOTV.
+If you’re serious about winning your campaign, a well-organized get out the vote effort is a must.

 The first thing you’re going to need is a list of targeted voters.
 Next you need a team of volunteers.
-It will be the primary job of those volunteers to get these voters out to the polls or to have them mail their ballots back for you.
+It will be the primary job of those volunteers to get these voters out to the polls or to have them mail in their ballots.

 If you are in a partisan race, you will want to make sure voters who identify with your political party are voting.

 Ronald Reagan and John Wayne put together a step-by-step video guide for a successful GOTV program during the 1966 California Governor’s race.
-I have showed this video to candidates running for Congress and even city council.
+It’s still valid after all these years.

-Now if you’re not a Republican, don’t sweat it.
+Now if you’re not running in a partisan race, don’t sweat it.
 This isn’t really a partisan video.
 It’s a great tutorial on the basic fundamentals of getting out the video.

 Plus the advice is a great part of political memorabilia and it comes from the Duke and the Gipper which is a bonus.